usnistgov/ccu_validation_scoring/README.md

 **Required Arguments**

  * `-r`: reference directory

  * `-t`: norms or emotions

  * `-i`: file containing the file id of scoring datasets

  * `-o`: file where the statistics will be output

+ **Optional Arguments**

+ * `-xR`: character gap for the text reference instances merging

+ * `-aR`: second gap for the time reference instances merging

+ * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. class is to use the class label only (ignoring status) to merge and class-status is to use the class and status label to merge

+ * `-f`: change reference annotation to noann when there are the same annotations but different status

 ```bash
 # an example of statistics computing